Our alumni have gone on to work in both academia and industry all over the world.

 - Lesley Stirling (Ph.D.
 1988): Associate Professor and Convenor, School of Languages and Linguistics, University of Melbourne.

 - Bob Carpenter (Ph.D.
-1989): Natural Language Scientist and Software Architect at Alias I, Inc., currently a visiting researcher in the Department of Statistics at Columbia University.
+1989): Natural Language Scientist and Software Architect at Alias I, Inc., currently a research scientist in the Department of Statistics at Columbia University.

 - Jo Calder (Ph.D.
 1991): Partner at Managed-AIS, providing aeronautical information software and services.